Email FacebookTwitterMenu burgerClose thin

 Based on this data, you can calculate your discretionary income by taking your adjusted gross income and subtracting 150% of your state of residence’s poverty guideline for your family’s size from it.
 You can find your adjusted gross income on line 27 of your most recent Form 1040.

 Remember, your discretionary income will change annually, so don’t be alarmed if your payments shift.
 However, like your income and family size, poverty guidelines will also change.
-Therefore, it’s imperative to update your annual income to avoid placement in a standard repayment plan, which will likely increase your monthly payments.
+Therefore, it’s imperative to update your annual income to avoid placement in a standard repayment plan.
+This will likely increase your monthly payments.

 Bottom Line

-If you need assistance when it comes to higher education costs, understanding how different terms play a role is crucial to your financial health.
-Being able to calculate discretionary income will help you predict your monthly payments so potential increases won’t come as a surprise.
-It will also help you ensure there are no errors when calculating your payment plan.
+Being able to calculate discretionary income will help you predict your monthly payments and other expenses.
+This helps you ensure any potential increases won’t come as a surprise.
+It will also help you ensure there are no errors when calculating payment plans.
 If you have more questions, consider working with a financial advisor.

 Financial Planning Tips